Seen from above, a wooden table is set with a plate of potato pancakes and bacon, a jar of lingonberry jam and a glass of milk.

 A girl holding a plat of peasoup.
 Another girl seen, blurred, in the background.

-Give peas a chance.
+Give peas a chance – pea soup is a Swedish food classic.
 Photo: Susanne Walström/imagebank.sweden.se

 Three jars with pickled herring on a wooden table next to some crispbread an a piece of crispbread with some pickled herring topped with fish roe.